 - Take action.
 Otherwise you will never know “what could have been.”
 Of course, making a significant change can seem overwhelming.
 Take the big picture and break it down into smaller pieces.
 Outline actions to take for each that will advance you closer to your ultimate goal.

 My courageous transition was an opportunity to unplug, pause, and live slow.
-And while it mystified many why I was leaving “at the top of my game,” I gained clarity around my unique assets, particular passions, and the importance of flexibility, autonomy, and overall quality of life.
+And while plenty of people were confused why I was leaving “at the top of my game,” I gained clarity around my unique assets, particular passions, and the importance of flexibility, autonomy, and overall quality of life.
 Ultimately, it sparked my internal entrepreneur, and I launched a new business earlier this year focused on helping individuals and organizations develop, navigate change, and realize their greatest capacity.
+I’m glad I made the transition, and if you follow these steps, chances are you will be, too.

 Jeanie P. Duncan lives in Greensboro, NC, and is the founder of Raven Consulting Group.